aswaroop976/raycast_wolfenstein/README.md

 Still working on the textured version

 inspired by: https://lodev.org/cgtutor/raycasting.html
-(most of the math was from the article above)
+(most of the math was from the article here)

-My implementation is done entirely in C from scratch only using the SDL library
+My implementation is done entirely in C from scratch, only using the SDL library